NAS Digiever DBS-16332-RM Data Recovery Made Easy: RAID Array Tips

 By utilizing snapshot or versioning features on NAS Digiever DBS-16332-RM devices, users can significantly improve their chances of recovering data after a loss event, providing an added layer of protection and peace of mind.

-Although NAS DBS-16332-RM can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DBS-16332-RM can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view